Asynchronous Opinion Dynamics in Social Networks: Social Hegselmann-Krause Systems

-This potential is upper-bounded by $|E| \eps^2$.
-In the next step, we will prove a lower bound on the drop in the potential when updating any agent $v \in V$.
-The proof is inspired by the work of Etesami and Başar~\cite{EtesamiB15}. \begin{restatable}{lemma}{EtesamiBasar} Let $S_t = \stateHKS[t]$ be the state of some $d$-dimensional HKS $\HKS$.
+In the next step, we will prove a lower bound on the drop in the potential when updating any agent $v \in V$. \begin{restatable}{lemma}{EtesamiBasar} Let $S_t = \stateHKS[t]$ be the state of some $d$-dimensional HKS $\HKS$.
 Suppose we update the position of agent $v$ and $v$ moves by $\moveV[t]{v}$.
 Let be the new state.
 The potential decreases by at least

-If the influence network does not change from step $t$ to $t+1$, we obtain equality. \end{restatable} \begin{proof} As we activate $v$, the position of agents $u \neq v$ does not change.
-By the definition of $\Phi$, we have
+If the influence network does not change from step $t$ to $t+1$, we obtain equality. \end{restatable}